raihan-faza/openimis-ina-module/README.md

-# openimis-ina-module (forked from the open imis frech module, but i havent forked it yet but its similar, only for testing purposes)
+# openimis-ina-module (forked from the open imis frech module, but i havent forked it officially in github yet, but its similar, only for testing purposes)